Diplomatic and Consular Officers, Retired: History

-DACOR was founded in 1952 as Diplomatic and Consular Officers, Retired.
-Virginia Murray Bacon, one of the first women members of DACOR, donated the Ringgold–Carroll House to the Bacon Foundation in the honor of her husband, Congressman Robert Low Bacon, in 1980.
-The Bacon Foundation and the DACOR Foundation merged in 1985 to create the present-day DACOR–Bacon Foundation.
+Virginia Murray Bacon, a Washington socialite and one of the first female members of DACOR, donated her home, the Ringgold–Carroll House, to the Bacon Foundation as a "living memorial" to her late husband, Congressman Robert L. Bacon, in 1980.
+In 1985, the DACOR Foundation merged with the Bacon Foundation to form the DACOR–Bacon House Foundation.
+This provided DACOR with a permanent location for the headquarters of the organization close to the U.S. Department of State in the Foggy Bottom neighborhood.